mampez/Cthings/README.md

 # Cthings

-Some useful C functions to work with strings, arrays and hex/decimal conversions without the official libraries.
+Some useful C functions to work with strings, arrays and hex/decimal conversions.

 Do you need to save memory avoiding official functions?
 Try them!